You don’t have to navigate your breastfeeding journey alone. Here, a lactation consultant offers advice and sources of support for new parents.

 How can parents know if their baby is getting enough breastmilk?

 Babies have a special way to let us know if they’re hungry.
 If their hands are super clenched, it’s often a sign of hunger.
 When they’re full they will become very relaxed.
 In the first few days after birth, infants are often sleepy and take colostrum (the first form of breastmilk after birth) in small amounts.
 I encourage patients to nurse their infants for at least 10 minutes during this early stage.

-As the milk transitions to mature milk, feeding time all depends on the parent and infant.
+As milk transitions to mature milk, feeding time all depends on the parent and infant.
 Some lactating parents have a large milk storage and their infant can get what they need in five minutes.
-Others have less storage so it may take 20 to 30 minutes for infants to feed.
+Others have less storage, so it may take 20 to 30 minutes for infants to feed.
 If you have questions about whether your baby is getting enough breastmilk, talk to a lactation specialist.

 Does breastfeeding make you tired?